egconley/Resume/resume2019.md

 **Masters Capstone: Snapshot of the Seattle Minimum Wage Ordinance**
 _Advisor: Jacob Vigdor, PhD, Evans School of Public Policy and Governance, University of Washington, Seattle WA – Winter Quarter 2016_

-* Intensive policy research class focused on examining the many ways Seattle’s second minimum wage increase has affected minimum wage employers and employees within the city limits of Seattle.
+* Intensive policy research class focused on examining the many ways Seattle’s second minimum wage increase has affected minimum wage employers and employees within the city limits of Seattle
-* Contributions included conducting interviews with workers in English and Spanish, building a framework to code qualitative interview data, writing the employee findings section of the final report, and presenting findings from employee interviews.
+* Conducted interviews with workers in English and Spanish, built a framework to code qualitative interview data, wrote the employee findings section of the final report, and presented findings from employee interviews to staff members in the Office of Labor Standards at the City of Seattle

 **Independent Research: Volatility in State Funding for Higher Education and the Impact on Low and Middle Income Students: An Analysis of State Funding Cuts in the California State University System**
 _Course: Education and Workforce Policy, Instructor: William Zumeta, PhD, Evans School of Public Policy and Governance, University of Washington, Seattle WA – Fall Quarter 2016_

-* Collected data from the Integrated Postsecondary Data System (IPEDS) and applied an interrupted time series design to evaluate net price and enrollment responses to a 4.3% cut in California State General Fund support to the CSU System.
+* Collected data from the Integrated Postsecondary Data System (IPEDS) and applied an interrupted time series design to evaluate net price and enrollment responses to a 4.3% cut in California State General Fund support to the CSU System

 **Independent Research: Would Implementation of USDA Community Eligibility Provision Increase School Lunch Consumption in Edmonds School District?
 An Application of a Type II Fuzzy Regression Discontinuity Design to Free/Reduced Lunch Enrollment and Purchases**
 _Course: Applied Cost-Benefit Analysis, Instructor: Mark Long, PhD, Evans School of Public Policy and Governance, University of Washington, Seattle WA – Spring Quarter 2016_

-* Collected National School Lunch Program data from five elementary schools in Edmonds School District and applied a type II fuzzy regression discontinuity design to evaluate price sensitivity to school lunch among families eligible for free/reduced price lunch.
+* Collected National School Lunch Program data from five elementary schools in Edmonds School District and applied a type II fuzzy regression discontinuity design to evaluate price sensitivity to school lunch among families eligible for free/reduced price lunch

 **Truancy Data and Policy Intern**
 _Diversity, Equity and Outreach Department, Edmonds School District, June 2015 – September 2015_

-* Collected and managed truancy court intervention and attendance data for a retrospective cohort of students within the district.
+* Collected and managed truancy court intervention and attendance data for a retrospective cohort of students within the district
-* Used linear regression techniques to conduct a longitudinal analysis of attendance and long term graduation outcomes of students sent through truancy court interventions.
+* Used linear regression techniques to conduct a longitudinal analysis of attendance and long term graduation outcomes of students sent through truancy court interventions
+* Presented findings to the Truancy Task Force and the P12 meeting of district administrators

 **Research Volunteer, National Foreclosure Mitigation Counseling Program and Latino Households in Seattle, WA**
 _Maria Rodriguez, PhD Candidate, School of Social Work, University of Washington, Seattle WA, Nov 2013 – April 2014_

-* Project involved collecting data from the Homeownership Program at El Centro de la Raza in Seattle, WA to explore how the National Mitigation Counseling Program affected Latino homeowners in Seattle, WA during the home foreclosure crisis of 2007-2012.
+* Project focused on the collection data from the Homeownership Program at El Centro de la Raza in Seattle, WA to explore how the National Mitigation Counseling Program affected Latino homeowners in Seattle, WA during the home foreclosure crisis of 2007-2012
-* Gathered quantitative data for analysis using standard linear and logistic regression techniques, including hierarchical linear modeling.
+* Gathered quantitative data for analysis using standard linear and logistic regression techniques, including hierarchical linear modeling

 **Research Volunteer, National Housing Trust Fund Research Team**
 _Maria Rodriguez, PhD Candidate, School of Social Work, University of Washington, Seattle WA, July 2013 – Sept 2013_

-* Project involved the use of the Advocacy Coalition Framework of policy process to qualitatively analyze 60+ Congressional Financial Services Committee hearings with the aim of understanding the role of coalitions in the development and implementation of the National Housing Trust Fund (NHTF) Act of 2007.
+* Project focused on the use of the Advocacy Coalition Framework of policy process to qualitatively analyze 60+ Congressional Financial Services Committee hearings with the aim of understanding the role of coalitions in the development and implementation of the National Housing Trust Fund (NHTF) Act of 2007
-* Coded over 60 hearings, attended weekly research team meetings to discuss coding accuracy, reliability, and general project troubleshooting, and completed weekly tests of inter-rater reliability.
+* Coded over 60 hearings, attended weekly research team meetings to discuss coding accuracy, reliability, and general project troubleshooting, and completed weekly tests of inter-rater reliability

 **Transnational Task Force: US Biofuels Demand and Human Rights Impacts, Guatemala**
 _Advisor: Angelina Godoy, PhD, Jackson School of International Studies, University of Washington, Seattle WA – Winter Quarter 2010_

 * Intensive policy writing class focused on researching the human rights impacts of US policy regarding biofuels.
-Included a week-long fact-finding mission to Guatemala in which the class interviewed government officials, industry members, human rights groups, and indigenous communities.
+Included a week-long fact-finding mission to Guatemala in which the class interviewed government officials, industry members, human rights groups, and indigenous communities

 ***